External freedom to speak up policy for NHS workers

 Communicating with you

-We will always treat you with respect and will thank you for speaking up.
-We will discuss the issues with you to ensure we understand exactly what is worrying you.
+We will treat you with respect and will thank you for speaking up.

-Where it is appropriate for us to look into the issues further, we will tell you how long we expect this to take, whether we will be making enquiries to the organisation or whether there will be an investigation.
+Where it is appropriate for us to look into the issues further, we will tell you whether we will be making enquiries to the organisation or whether there will be an investigation.
+It can be difficult to give specific timescales due to the complexity of the issues we receive but where we have relevant updates we will share those with you.

 In all cases, we will tell you how we plan to use the information you have given us.